Ryan Howard (The Office): Season 7

-In "Michael's Last Dundies", he is shown to be hurt that Danny Cordray broke his streak of winning the "Hottest in the Office" award, although he tries to hide it.
+In "Michael's Last Dundies," Ryan is hurt that Danny Cordray broke his streak of winning the "Hottest in the Office" award, although he tries to hide it.
 Ryan's contribution to the office workers' version of "Seasons of Love" is that Michael helped him get off drugs.
-In "Goodbye, Michael", Michael gives Ryan his St. Pauli Girl beer sign, but only after making sure he is not prone to seizures.
+In "Goodbye, Michael," Michael gives Ryan his St. Pauli Girl beer sign, after asking if he is prone to seizures.
 Ryan seems to genuinely appreciate the gift.

 In "The Inner Circle", Ryan lies to Deangelo about his job at the Scranton Branch.
 While Kelly is angry, she goes along with it in exchange for Ryan being a dutiful boyfriend.
-However, Kelly soon exposes Ryan as a fraud after reprimanding her severely about her paycheck in front of Deangelo.
+However, Kelly soon exposes Ryan as a fraud after he reprimands her severely about her paycheck in front of Deangelo.
 However, because Deangelo prefers Ryan over Kelly, he appoints him as her official supervisor.

-In "Dwight K. Schrute, (Acting) Manager", after Dwight accidentally misfires a gun in the office and as Toby is filling out the gun violence accident form, the HR rep asks the staff if they felt like this was a terrorist incident.
+In "Dwight K. Schrute, (Acting) Manager," after Dwight accidentally misfires a gun in the office and as Toby is filling out the gun violence accident form, the HR rep asks the staff if they felt like this was a terrorist incident.
 Ryan, who is clearly enjoying Dwight's situation, openly says that he felt terrorized.

-In "Search Committee", Ryan reveals to the camera that he believes Angela's boyfriend Robert is gay, because he "liked" Ryan's Facebook photos at 3:00 am.
+In "Search Committee," Ryan reveals to the camera that he believes Angela's boyfriend Robert is gay, because he "liked" Ryan's Facebook photos at 3:00 am.
 During a staff debate over who should be hired for the manager position, Ryan states he wants an outsider.
-While Jim thinks he is referring to the applicants outside of the office, Ryan says he meant an "outsider" as someone who is on the margins of society, and suggests a homeless person.
+While Jim thinks he is referring to the applicants outside of the office, Ryan says he means an "outsider" on the margins of society and suggests a homeless person.
 Ryan laments that he got away with everything while Michael was his boss, and it was not good for him.
-He says he wants guidance and leadership, but does not want the new manager to boss him around.
+He says he wants guidance and leadership but does not want the new manager to boss him around.